ericwq/s6/README.md

 With the tar ball installation, the `s6-overlay` is installed under `/command` and `/package` directory. utmps give an example `s6-rc` configuration.
 You need to change shebangs line to respect the above installation.

-the origianl content of `utmpd/run` script:
+The origianl content of `utmpd/run` script:

 ```sh
 #!/bin/execlineb -P